antiDigest/SignificantLocations/README.md

 ## User Specific Patterns

+This project seemed to be most interesting for me when I started working on it during a Hackathon in India.
+I only developed a part of it there and then decided to take it up as a full semester project.
+I gave it as much time as possible and most of the research led me to get to implement recommender systems.

+Although, when broken into parts, this problem became something else itself.
+I tried completing it using graph algorithms like the PageRank and HITS but, user-based ranking was implemented and then converted into a graph, which was then processed using a modified version of the PageRank algorithm found in one of the research papers online.

 ### Give Locations Ranks :

 1. Get all locations for a user in series.
 Find all jump points with Dt = 10 minutes. <strong>#1 feature</strong>